-The Floor Scrapers is significant because it's the first time workers are the main focus of a painting.
+The Floor Scrapers is the first time workers are the main focus of a painting.

-Like the Realists and other Impressionists, Caillebotte was fed up with representing historical subjects.
+Like the Realists and Impressionists, Caillebotte was fed up with representing historical subjects.

-He wanted to represent the real world, as it appeared to him, in its immediacy.
+He wanted to represent the real world, as it appeared to him.

-The painting pays tribute to men who would have worked hard to embellish the interiors of Parisian apartments, at a time of profound transformation of the city.
+The painting pays tribute to men who embellished the interiors of Parisian apartments, at a time of profound transformation of the city.

-Indeed most of the Paris we know and love today dates to this period.
+Indeed most of the Paris we know today dates back to this period.

-It was a period of dramatic change, led by a famous Paris prefect, the Baron Haussmann.
+It was a period of dramatic change, led by the famous Paris prefect Haussmann.

-All in all, under his watch, 34 000 new buildings were erected, 19 000 buildings were demolished, and 600 000 new trees planted - with strict architectural guidelines, giving rise to the architectural style we associate with Paris today.
+Under his watch, 34 000 new buildings were erected, 600 000 new trees planted - with strict architectural guidelines, giving rise to the architectural style we associate with Paris today.